IAmThePSL/Sparq/README.md

 > [!NOTE]
 > **Sparq is currently under active development.
 Some features listed in this document may not yet be available.
+I will also only committing when my code actually works.
 Thank you for your patience and support!**